Brewers vs. Reds Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers' Corbin Burnes (6-5) will make his 18th start of the season.
+- Rea will look to finish five or more innings for the ninth start in a row.

-- He has earned a quality start 10 times in 17 starts this season.
+- He has two appearances with no earned runs allowed in 15 chances this season.

-- Burnes has 15 starts in a row of five innings or more.

-- In 17 appearances this season, he has finished three without allowing an earned run.

 |Opponent